AnnetteSpit/test/README.md

 ## Input

-Data from the various Laverdonk trials is directly stored in the Azure data warehouse maintained by Agrovision.
+Data from the various Laverdonk trials is directly stored in an SQL Azure data warehouse maintained by FarmResult.
+Over fifty poultry and over hundred pig dataframes are stored in this data warehouse.
+The current project meaningfully merges these dataframes for further processing in analyses.

 ### Access

-In order to access the data, your IP adress needs to be added to the server's secure list.
-The server name is `prd-datahub-76qbhnv5jf4a4`.
-By sending an email with the server's name and your IP adress to [Rajkumar Balakrishnan](R.Balakrishnan@agrifirm.com), access can be obtained.
+In order to access the data in the data warehouse, your IP adress needs to be added to the server's secure list.
+By sending an email with the server's name `prd-datahub-76qbhnv5jf4a4` and your IP adress to [?????](????@agrifirm.com), access can be obtained.

 ## Output

+At the end of the scripts, tables and graphs are exported for further analyses.

+Note that two sets of folders are created, one NL and one EN.
+Those folder contain the same files (with the same names) with the only difference that NL contains files with the Dutch regional settings (decimal seperator is a comma and thousands seperator is a dot) whereas the EN folder contains files with English settings (where decimal seperator is a dot and thousands seperator is a comma).
+This allows everyone to properly open the files, regardless of their computer's regional settings.

 # Package usage